ovh/docs/pages/web/hosting/diagnostic_errors_module1clic/guide.en-asia.md

 > [!primary]
 >
-> The most common errors are listed here.
-If you experience any other anomaly, please refer to our [Web Hosting FAQ](../web-hosting-faq/).
+> We point out the most common errors here.
+If you have further difficulties, please consult our [Web Hosting FAQ](../web-hosting-faq/).
 >

 ### “An error has occurred loading the information.
 (You need at least one free database)“

 ![1freeDB](images/1freeDB.png){.thumbnail}

 This message might appear when you try to auto-create a new module.
-Each 1-click module needs one database to function and the error occurs when the hosting plan currently has no unused database available.
+Each 1-click module needs one database to function and the error occurs when the hosting currently has no unused database available.
 The following solutions might be considered:

 #### Solution 1: change your hosting plan